garudlab/microbiome_demography_manuscript/Analysis/figure_s13.md

 # Figure S13

-Supplemental Figure 13A shows the correlation between mean relative abundance and current effective population size.
-Supplemental Figure 13B shows the correlation between species prevalence and current effective population size.
+Supplemental Figure 13 shows a 2-dimensional scatterplot of ancestral effective population size for core and accessory genes.

 To recreate this figure, you must: